Information about the in-year application process

 Timescale for hearing the outcome

-If all supporting information is provided, we will process your application and forward it on for an admission decision within 10 school days.
+We will process your application and forward it on for an admission decision within 10 school days (this may be slightly extended in September/October due to the number of applications we receive at this time of year).
 These timescales may be delayed if information is missing from your application.

 You should hear whether the schools you applied to can offer your child a place within 20 school days of submitting your application.
 The response should be in writing.
 A verbal offer or refusal is not a formal decision.

 Places are not offered during holidays when schools are closed.
 This is because schools in Newcastle are their own admission authorities and must make the final decision on offers.